Health and wellbeing champions

 - acting as a role model for promoting positive health and wellbeing practice within your organisation, team and department

-- linking in with the health and wellbeing leads or the person responsible for delivering the health and wellbeing strategy in the organisation
+- linking with health and wellbeing leads or the person responsible for delivering the health and wellbeing strategy for the organisation

-- signposting staff to the wellbeing support that is available to them
+- signposting staff to the wellbeing support available

 - providing support to health and wellbeing leads

-- encouraging colleagues to take breaks and to look after themselves, for example: drinking plenty of fluids, lunchtime walks, taking up hobbies
+- encouraging colleagues to take breaks and look after themselves, for example, drinking plenty of fluids, lunchtime walks taking up hobbies

-Please note: Wellbeing champions are not expected to provide advice to colleagues.
-Wellbeing champions are there to listen and signpost colleagues to the services your organisation provides, including if they require mental health support.
+Please note: wellbeing champions are not expected to provide advice to colleagues.
+They are there to listen and signpost colleagues to the services your organisation provides, including mental health support if required.